 Monthly, or yearly, it all matters on how scratched up they get.
 Nothing beats a sharp blade in terms of ease and performance.

-You can take them to a professional, or go the DIY route and sharpen the pruners yourself.
+You can take them to a professional, or go the DIY route and sharpen (and clean) the pruners yourself.

 To keep your pruners sharp, make sure to purchase a sharpening tool made of diamond-coated hardened steel.

 In choosing the best pair of pruners, it is sensible to choose a brand that offers replacement parts.